#

 Voir la version en français

-i) To elucidate the neuronal mechanisms by which obesogenic diet impairs hippocampal-dependent memory.
+i) To elucidate the neuronal mechanisms by which obesogenic diet impairs hippocampal-dependent memory, with an emphasis on sex differences.

-ii) To identify the mechanisms by which polyunsaturated fatty acids and vitamin A biostatus impact neuronal circuits modulated by dopamine transmission and related to executive functions.
+ii) To identify the mechanisms by which genetic and nutritional (polyunsaturated fatty acids and vitamin A biostatus) factors impact the development of mesocorticolimbic dopamine circuits and the consequences on executive functions.

-Beyond the prerequisite for a better understanding of the processes by which nutrients biostatus can alter specific brain functions, the perspectives of such a project are to identify targetable factors for the alleviation or prevention of specific symptomatic dimensions of brain disorders.
+The perspectives of projects are to identify targetable factors for the alleviation or prevention of specific symptomatic dimensions of brain disorders.

 Selected publications